-N. Hemisphere?
-Watch for earliest sunsets | EarthSky.org
+Earliest sunsets for 40 degrees N. around now | EarthSky.org

 Click here for more details on why the earliest sunset doesn’t fall on the shortest day.

-Bottom line: The 2017 solstice comes on December 21, but the earliest sunsets at mid-northern latitudes – say, 40 degrees N. happen on or near December 7.
-Latitudes closer to the equator had their earliest sunset in late November, or earlier in December.
-Latitudes closer to the Arctic Circle have their earliest sunset closer to the December solstice.
+Bottom line: The 2018 solstice comes on December 21, but the earliest sunsets at mid-northern latitudes – say, 40 degrees north latitude – happen on or near December 7.
+Latitudes closer to the equator had their earliest sunsets in late November, or earlier in December.
+Latitudes closer to the Arctic Circle have their earliest sunsets closer to the December solstice.